Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/create-a-mobile-property.md

 ### Log in to Experience Platform Launch

 After Experience Platform Launch rights have been added to your Adobe ID, log in to Launch.
-You can do this by going to [https://launch.adobe.com](https://launch.adobe.com) or by logging in to the Experience Cloud ([https://experiencecloud.adobe.com](https://experiencecloud.adobe.com)), navigating to the Activation page, and selecting Launch.
+You can do this by going to https://experience.adobe.com/#/data-collection or by logging in to the [Experience Cloud](https://experiencecloud.adobe.com), navigating to the Activation page, and selecting Launch.

 ## Create a mobile property